-A fecal egg count test is a quantitative assessment and identification of how many parasite eggs a horse is shedding at the time of the test.
+Since you can't "see" inside your horse, you need to examine the parasites that come out of your horse (more specifically, the parasite eggs.)
+A Zero Egg Count fecal egg count (or parasite) test is a quantitative assessment and identification of how many parasite eggs a horse is shedding at the time of the test.
 In order words, a fecal egg count test tells you what type and how many parasites are potentially inside your horse’s digestive tract.
 Several factors can influence a fecal egg count test result, including:

 Fecal egg count tests are performed on a sample of your horse’s manure (the fresher, the better).
 For additional information on the collection, packaging, and shipping of equine fecal samples, check out Zero Egg Count’s Sample Shipping and Collection Instructions.